Merdeka Award

 The Merdeka Award is a Malaysian award that recognises and celebrates the achievements and significant contributions of individuals to Malaysia and its people, within their respective fields.

 The Royal Patron of the Merdeka Award Trust is the Sultan of Perak Darul Ridzuan, Sultan Nazrin Muizzuddin Shah.

 History

 The Merdeka Award was launched on 27 August 2007 in conjunction with the 50th anniversary of the independence of Malaysia.
 It was jointly founded by PETRONAS, ExxonMobil (exited 2021) and Shell companies.

-Award process
+Award Process

 The Merdeka Award used to be granted every year, until 2018, when it was then conferred every other year.
-The accolade recognizes the outstanding and enduring contributions of individuals and organizations, regardless of nationality, who have demonstrated exceptional achievements contributing significantly to Malaysia in their respective fields.
+The accolade recognizes the notable contributions of individuals and organizations, regardless of nationality, who have demonstrated achievements that has contributed significantly to Malaysia in their respective fields.
+Below is the award stage/categories in order:

-Categories
+Stage One: List of Categories

 As of 2024, there are seven award categories: